IhateCreatingUserNames2/AiraHub2/Readme.md

 **** THIS REPO CONTAINS 2 EXAMPLES OF CODE TO BROADCAST IN AIRA_HUB ***

   1 .
-AGENT_MANAGER.py Broadcasts a stdio MCP Server .
+AGENT_MANAGER.py Broadcasts a stdio MCP Server .  ( Check mcp_Servers.json , here is a list of MCP servers that will be BroadCast, CHECK the   "enabled": true, !!!
+In this Prototype only sequentialThinking is Enabled")))

   2 .
 Lain(https://github.com/IhateCreatingUserNames2/Lain) BroadCasts a A2A Agent (Google ADK Orchestrator Agent).